AstroMined/debtonator/docs/progress.md

    - Synchronized with existing version in pyproject.toml

 ## Next Actions
-1. **Update Schema Tests for Pydantic V2 Compatible Validation**
-   - Update test files to reflect new validation behavior with Annotated types
-   - Add dedicated tests for dictionary validation
-   - Update error message expectations to match Pydantic V2 format
-   - Ensure proper test coverage for all schema files
-   - Focus on high-priority schema files first

-2. **Update Documentation for Pydantic V2 Compatibility**
+1. **Update Documentation for Pydantic V2 Compatibility**
    - Update ADR-013 with details of the new implementation approach
    - Update developer guidelines with examples of Annotated types
+   - Document dictionary validation strategy
    - Create examples of common patterns with the new approach
-   - Document dictionary validation strategy

-3. **Complete Service Tests for Decimal Precision**
+2. **Complete Service Tests for Decimal Precision**
-   - Implement tests for bill splits, payments, and accounts
+   - Implement tests for bill splits with 4 decimal place precision
-   - Verify decimal precision handling in business logic
-   - Test distribution scenarios with 4 decimal place precision
+   - Implement tests for payments with distribution scenarios
+   - Implement tests for accounts with balance calculations
    - Verify rounding behavior at API boundaries

-4. **Resume API Enhancement Project - Phase 6**
+3. **Resume API Enhancement Project - Phase 6**
    - Implement recommendations API using the new schema approach
    - Continue trend reporting development with improved validation
    - Proceed with frontend development leveraging enhanced schema validation
    - Create comprehensive API documentation with validation requirements

+4. **Conduct Quality Assurance**
+   - Perform full test suite run with new implementation
+   - Verify all tests pass with the updated validation approach
+   - Manually test critical financial operations
+   - Verify rounding behavior in edge cases
+   - Check for any potential regressions

 ## Known Issues
 1. **ConstrainedDecimal Incompatibility with Pydantic V2**